gaetanserre/LiSA/README.md

 LiSA is a path tracing rendering engine developped in C++ using OpenGL 4.5.

-LiSA runs in a GLSL compute shader and uses a simplified version of Monte-Carlo rendering technique.
+LiSA runs in a GLSL compute shader and uses a simple Monte-Carlo rendering technique.

 ## Build and usage